 Healthy snack ideas

-Healthy snacks can be a great opportunity to provide your child with the key nutrients they need for general health and development.
-Try to focus on giving snacks from the main food groups:
+Healthy snacks help your child grow and stay well.
+Try to give snacks from the main food groups:

 • Fruit and Vegetables